 Mega Shark vs Giant Octopus (2009)– I consider this to be the first real ‘B-Movie’ I saw.
 And as my post “Looking at Some B-Movies” proves, this is my favorite.
 It’s worthy of that title because I never saw something so bad yet so enjoyable before.
 Also, the scene where the shark jumps up and destroys the airplane in one gulp remains one of the best scenes in any Asylum production to date.

-The Star Wars prequels (1999-2005)– Let’s face it: these are not good movies- with the possible exception of Episode III.
+The Star Wars prequels (1999-2005)– Let’s face it: these are not great movies- with the possible exception of Episode III.
 I think the Internet’s to blame for much of the prequel-hating.
-Time hasn’t done these movies favors either.
-Despite that I still enjoy watching them.
+Episode II remains a particular guilty pleasure of mine.
+Despite all the hatred and division among fans I still enjoy watching them and I don’t think they deserve all of the hate (except for Jar Jar).
 At their essence all three are Star Wars movies and that’s good enough for me.

 Transformers (2007)– I’m putting this here just to be safe.
 Although every film after it is despised by…just about every movie critic (professional or not), many agree this movie wasn’t as bad.
 I think its down to the fact that it was the first one!
 We didn’t know Bay and Co. would make